 - Include a decision on every issue or question in the hearing request and presented during the hearing

-- State the laws, regulations, and policies that support the ALJ’s decision.
+- State the laws, regulations, and policies that support the hearing officer’s decision.